frazer-rbsn/orderedset/README.md

 which gives the inverse of an equivalent call to `filter(:_)`, and `appending(:_)`, which returns a new `OrderedSet` with the given element appended to the end.

-Standard set algebra functions are available, and can be used with both other `Orderedset` instances and standard `Set` collections.
+Standard set algebra functions are available, and can be used with both other `OrderedSet` instances and standard `Set` collections.

 ```swift